Koppelman Family Tree

 Germany; d.
 June 19, 1884, Baltimore Co., MD[2]):

-Johann Hermann Koppelmann may have emigrated in 1834.
-A Johann H. Koppelmann boarded the brig Burgermeister Smidt at Bremen, and sailed to Baltimore, Maryland, arriving on May 26, 1834.[3]
+Johann Hermann Koppelmann must have emigrated between the birth of his eldest son in 1835 and that of his younger son in 1840.
+A Johann H. Koppelmann boarded the brig Burgermeister Smidt at Bremen, and sailed to Baltimore, Maryland, arriving on May 26, 1834.
 A Johann Hermann Koppelmann applied for naturalization in 1838, in Baltimore County, Maryland, using the Anglicized name John Herman Koppelman.
-The 1840 federal census found a family headed by John H. Coppleman living in the city of BaltimoreÕs 6th Ward, but as there was at least one other Koppelman, J. Harman Koppelman, in the city, we cannot be sure which one is listed in the census.[4]
+The 1840 federal census found a family headed by John H. Coppleman living in the city of BaltimoreÕs 6th Ward, but as there was at least one other Koppelman, J. Harman Koppelman, in the city, we cannot be sure which one is listed in the census.
 An 1848 map of Baltimore locates the 6th Ward east of Jones Falls, north of Fayette Street.
 John H. Coppleman listed himself as a U.S. citizen.

 Land records show that John H. Koppelman and a partner named John H. Jeungman bought 24 and a half acres of land from William L. Bowley near BowleyÕs Lane in 1840.
 In 1849, Koppelman bought out JeungmanÕs share for $200.
 Intriguingly, J. Harman Koppelman, who may have been a tavern-keeper, bought a parcel from Bowley of almost the same size and sharing a boundary with our ancestorÕs land, only a month before.
 This coincidence suggests that the two were relations.
 After J. Harman Koppelman died suddenly in 1846, John A. Nortrup, bought the land at auction for $1,400.